Prepared for Campus IT Directors (CITD) by the Cloud Services Working Group

 Click-wrap license agreements

 Please keep in mind that on smaller cloud purchases that only involve click-through license agreements (“click-wraps”), there is typically a limitation of liability clause that is based on some multiple of what the customer has paid.
 Although there is no “signed” contract, clicking results in the university entering into a legal and binding contract, and so is subject to University contracting policy.
 As such, cloud service purchases that utilize click-wrap agreements must be reviewed for liability and security risks.
-Click-wraps can be submitted for review by going to Software @ NC State: Clickwraps.
+Click-wraps can be submitted for review by going to About Clickwraps.

 Where the cloud service stores, transmits and processes data